NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 RemoteApp

-        3.  []{#license_that .anchor}Which of the following Microsoft
-            operating systems includes a license that enables you to license an unlimited number of virtual instances?
+        3. Which of the following Microsoft operating systems includes a license that enables you to license an unlimited number of virtual instances?

             a.
 Hyper-V Server